v-gajjar/NotesApp/README.md

 | NotesRepositoryTest.java | NotesService/src/test/java/com/app/NotesService/repository/ |

 ## Enivronment Variables
-There are currently no environment variables used within any unit tests
+There are currently no environment variables used within any unit tests.

 ## Spring profiles
 The spring profiles for unit tests has been assigned as "development".
 This is set in the application-unit-test.properties file